How to Apply for Jobs Using Email

 When you are using email to apply for jobs, it's important that all your communications are as professional as they would be if you were mailing a paper resume and cover letter.
 That's how your job application will get noticed by the hiring manager, opened, and read.
 Here's advice on how to apply for a job via email including every step in the process of getting your resume and cover letter ready to send your message.

-How to Get Documents Ready
+Get Documents Ready